-The mission of the Office of Institutional Research is to provide information and conduct research which supports institutional planning, assessment, policy analysis, and decisions leading to institutional effectiveness.
+The mission of the Office of Institutional Research and Effectiveness is to provide information and conduct research which supports institutional planning, assessment, policy analysis, and decisions leading to institutional effectiveness.

 Divisional and departmental leaders will acquire or have the knowledge needed to prepare and complete unit strategic plans and assessment reports.